mohammedzee1000/openshift-cluster-pooler/README.md

 ### Prepare

-1. Make sure you have latest golang, docker and etcdctl the cli for etcd installed
+1. Make sure you have latest golang setup with support for go mod.

 1. Make sure you have minishift installed (https://docs.okd.io/latest/minishift/getting-started/index.html)